martagrz/martagrz.github.io/content/authors/admin/_index.md

 ---
+I am a College Associate Lecturer and Fellow in Economics at St John's College, University of Cambridge.

 My research interests lie at the intersection of economics and machine learning.
-My work aims to understand and model the mechanisms underlying choice and decision-making processes, combining aspects of economic theory with modern computational methods.
-This is applicable to a range of environments, including choice under uncertainty, inter-temporal decision-making and multi-agent interactions.
-To this end, I combine and develop tools and techniques in a variety of areas such as microeconomic theory, dynamic programming (reinforcement learning) and machine learning.

-I am a College Associate Lecturer and Fellow in Economics at St John's College, University of Cambridge.
+My current projects involve developing algorithms to model choice and decision-making by economic agents, with applications in industrial organisation (demand estimation, revenue management, and dynamic price optimisation), agent-based modelling with machine learning in banking and finance, and the integration of economic theory into machine learning models for economic forecasting.

+I teach and have taught across economics, machine learning, and statistics at both UCL and the University of Cambridge.
+This year, I am also designing and delivering a lecture course on _Multi-agent Reinforcement Learning and Agentic AI_ at the Department of Physics, University of Cambridge.
+I have prior experience in investment banking, as a machine learning researcher, and have previously founded a VC-backed start-up.